Watch This Hungry Tiger Turn Into a Mid-Air Ninja and Snag Food From a Tree

 Just before they move forward, they keep completely still.
 Then, they strike and make their kill.
 In the video below, a large tiger walks around in a lush, green environment.
 Unlike it would in a natural environment, it does not need to stalk its prey to have a meal.

 Humans have secured a piece of meat to a branch off a tree.
 They’ve placed it up high enough, so the tiger has to climb to reach it.
-The tiger slowly walks just under the piece of dangling meat then walks around to the other side of the tree, where it begins to climb.
+The tiger slowly walks just under the piece of dangling meat, then walks around to the other side of the tree, where it begins to climb.

 It seems to change its mind about climbing and returns to reassess the height of the meat.
 It realizes climbing from the trunk is not necessary and it jumps up, grabs a hold of the branch with its two front paws, and uses its back two paws to secure itself against the tree’s trunk.
 It successfully grabs the raw meat and jumps off, which is a scene you get to enjoy in slow motion.

-Siberian tiger with its tongue out
+Siberian tiger

-Share this post on:
+Share on:

 About the Author